intel/optimized-models/pytorch/mlperf_tools/README.md

 - python_version >= 3.6
 - onnx >= 1.5.0
 ```
-    #you can follow this to install onnx
+    # You can follow this to install onnx
     https://github.com/onnx/onnx/tree/rel-1.5.0

-    #if you have already install onnx, you can upgrade it
+    # If you have already install onnx, you can upgrade it
     pip install --upgrade onnx
 ```
 - pytorch build
-    #if you have already build pytorch, please move to next step
+    # If you have already build pytorch, please move to next step

 ```
     git clone https://github.com/pytorch/pytorch.git